 Fleep is a distributed team.
 Our people work remotely from two different cities, and for most of our team members, working at home is common.
 So, we have our own tips to share when it comes to the oh-so-current question: how to work in a remote team?

-Handling the team of 12 people in itself is not really an issue in a small start-up like Fleep, however… trying to pull all the people together virtually is a challenge in itself already.
+Handling the team in itself is not really an issue for Fleep, however… trying to pull all the people together virtually can be a challenge in itself.

-It can’t be emphasized enough how important daily communications are for remote teams.
+It can’t be emphasized enough how important good daily communication is for remote teams.
 Especially for the ones that are building a communication tool themselves.

 Our day-to-day business, conversations, development, bug chats and discussions all take place in Fleep.
 We pride ourselves for dogfooding our own product.
 This helps us understand best if we are building a useful product that would work for start-ups and teams similar to us and helps us pull our remote team together.